-On Mar 15, we maintained our Neutral recommendation on agricultural and construction equipment producer Deere & Company (DE), on the basis of expected benefits from strong farm incomes, recovery in construction sector and strength in Brazil, offset by concerns regarding weakness in Europe, additional import duty imposed in Russia, Kazakhstan and Belarus, and volume and margin headwinds in the second quarter.
+On May 31, we maintained our Neutral recommendation on agricultural and construction equipment producer Deere & Company (DE).
+Our reiteration was primarily based on expected benefits from strong farm incomes, recovery in construction sector and strength in Brazil, offset by concerns regarding weakness in Europe, additional import duty imposed in Russia, Kazakhstan and Belarus, and volume and margin headwinds in the third quarter.

-Deere reported record first quarter 2013 earnings of $650 million or $1.65 per share, up 27% year over year.
-Quarterly sales also increased 10% to $7.42 billion.
+Deere reported record second quarter 2013 earnings of $2.76 per share, up 6% year over year.
+Quarterly sales also increased 9% to $10.9 billion.
 Both were ahead of the respective Zacks Consensus Estimates.

 Both the non-residential and residential construction sectors are showing signs of a much awaited turnaround.
-This, in addition to the new highway bill, will improve demand for construction equipment in the U.S. market.
-Deere’s 2013 growth forecast of 3% for the Construction & Forestry segment may prove to be conservative in this scenario.
+This, in addition to the new highway bill, will improve demand for Deere’s construction equipment in the U.S. market.

 Deere is investing to increase its market share in Brazil.
 Value of agricultural production in Brazil is expected to rise 9% annually in 2013.
-Deere raised its agriculture and turf sales growth forecast for South America to 10% to 15% from the previous expectation of 10%.
+Deere raised its agriculture and turf sales growth forecast for South America to 15% to 20% from previous expectation of 10% to 15%.
 This was driven by strong market conditions and growth in government subsidies in Brazil.

-On the flipside, Deere expects agriculture and turf sales for Europe to be down 5%, compared with the previous expectation of flat to down 5%, due to weakness in the overall economy and poor harvest in the U.K last year.
+On the flipside, Deere expects agriculture and turf sales for Europe to be down 5%, due to weakness in the overall economy and poor harvest in the U.K last year.
 In the forestry sector, further weakness in the European markets is expected to offset higher demand in the U.S.

-Furthermore, Deere expects lower manufactured volume in the second quarter compared with last year.
-Higher production costs associated with interim Tier 4 as well as global growth expenses will negatively impact margins in the quarter.
+Furthermore, higher production costs associated with interim Tier 4 as well as global growth expenses will negatively impact margins in the next quarter.

 Other Stocks to Consider

-Deere currently retains a Zacks Rank #2 (Buy).
-Other stocks in the same industry with favorable Zacks ranks are Alamo Group, Inc. ( ALG), Briggs & Stratton Corporation ( BGG) and CNH Global NV ( CNH), which carry a Zacks Rank #2 (Buy).
+Deere currently retains a Zacks Rank #3 (Hold).
+Other stocks in the same industry with favorable Zacks ranks are Kubota Corporation (KUB) with a Zacks Rank #1 (Strong Buy), while Alamo Group, Inc. (ALG), and CNH Global NV (CNH) carry a Zacks Rank #2 (Buy).

 More From Zacks.com